-Over 1,700 acres serve as your playground when snow falls, and skiing is a popular activity in the resort at this time.
-If you are new to the sport, the Mount Washington’s Snow School is onsite to help you learn how to ski in no time.
+Over 1,700 acres serve as your playground when it is snowing, and skiing is a popular activity in the resort at this time.
+If you are new to the sport, Mount Washington’s Snow School is onsite to help you learn how to ski in no time.

 The resort’s Discover Skiing and Snowboarding all-inclusive package starts at $99.
 It also offers free Discovery Days ski lessons occasionally.

 - Zeballos or Kyuquot Sound